carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 description.
 The AMDGPU target specific information is:

 **processor**
-  Is a AMDGPU processor or alternative processor name specified in :ref:`amdgpu-processor-table`.
+  Is an AMDGPU processor or alternative processor name specified in :ref:`amdgpu-processor-table`.
 The non-canonical form target ID allows both the primary processor and alternative processor names.
 The canonical form target ID only allow the primary processor name.